Premier Preschool & Child Care in Manassas, VA

-The Compass School of Manassas was a recipient of the “Best of Prince William Reader’s Choice” award for best preschool/child care center in Prince William County.
+The Compass School of Manassas opened in 2005 as the first Reggio-Inspired preschool and child care center in Prince William County.
+The Compass School of Manassas received the “Best of Prince William Reader’s Choice” award for best preschool/child care center in Prince William County.
 This award was issued by the Manassas News & Messenger newspaper and InsideNova.com.

 The Manassas campus is centrally located at 9811 Godwin Drive, near the intersection of Route 234 and Nokesville Road (Route 28), across from the Department of Motor Vehicles (DMV).